-Bill Menz leads a team of engineers dedicated to supporting application, service and training for products manufactured by Swagelok Co.
-He has worked closely with distributors and endusers to define market trends, growth opportunities, new product needs, and applications for Swagelok's analytical and process instrumentation.
-Mr. Menz has more than 13 years of experience in a variety of engineering and marketing roles.
-He graduated from the University of Cincinnati with a bachelor's degree in Chemical Engineering.
-Mr. Menz can be reached at Bill.Menz@ Swagelok.com.
+As manager, field engineering, Bill Menz leads a team of engineers dedicated to supporting application, service and training of Swagelok products.
+He has worked closely with distributors and end users to define market trends, growth opportunities, new product needs, and applications for Swagelok's analytical and process instrumentation products.
+Bill has more than 13 years of experience gained through a variety of engineering and marketing roles with Rosemount Analytical.
+Bill graduated from the University of Cincinnati with a bachelor of science degree in chemical engineering.
+He can be reached at Bill.Menz@Swagelok.com.